Kim-suk/Kim-suk/README.md

 ## Hi there 👋

+Hello, welcome to my GitHub!

+I aim to become a full-stack developer who makes long code simple and efficient.

 <!--
 **Kim-suk/Kim-suk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.